Final Expense Insurance For Cigar Smokers: Do They Matter?

 Some cigar-friendly life insurance companies ask about tobacco use in the form of cigarettes only.

-For cigar smokers, this is great news.
+This is great news for cigar smokers.
 This tobacco policy allows you to have an occasional celebratory cigar and not be tied to higher smoking rates.

 Why Do Cigars Matter?

 Whether you are a frequent or occasional cigar smoker, tobacco use will predispose you to some health concerns.

 According to the Center for Disease Control and Prevention (CDC), cigars increase the risk of developing the following health issues.